Atia-analyst/Research-Thesis/README.md

 The result revealed that renewable energy consumption stimuli sustainable development in LHD-SEI, LHD-UEI.and VHHD-UEI.
 Financial development enhances the sustainable development in LHD-SEI.
 While financial development reduces the sustainable development in LHD-UEI and VHHD-UEI.
 In addition, financial development enhances the nexus between renewable energy consumption and sustainable development in LHD-SEI and VHHD-UEI.
 On the other hand, financial development reduces the connection between renewable energy consumption and sustainable development in LHD-UEI.

-**Recommendation:**
+****Recommendation:**

-1.Policies should be designed that enhance renewable energy consumption 2.Financial development should be used in a way that spurs renewable energy-sustainable development nexus and sustainable development
+**1.**Policies should be designed that enhance renewable energy consumption **2.**Financial development should be used in a way that spurs renewable energy-sustainable development nexus and sustainable development